lijunjie2232/fastapi_study_note/README.md

     print(f"Code after deletion: {deleted_code}")
 ```

+- `RedisClient` is a very simple Redis client with basic functions for coding verification.
+  - `setex` means set with expiration time while `setnx` means set if not exists in redis.
+  - `.get` is used to get the value of a key in redis while `.getdel` is used to get and delete a key in redis, `.getdel` could not be used for the key user request could not match and verification code in redis will still be available.
+  - `.delete` is used to delete a key in redis.

 ### Message Queue

 > This part handles the message queue connection and the email task publishing to RabbitMQ.